(Lamina Removal; Removal of the Lamina)

 - Physical exam

-- Myelogram—a specialized type of x-ray that requires dye to be inserted near the spinal cord and shows if there is pressure on the cord or the nerves
+- Myelogram —to show the structure of the spinal cord to see if there is pressure on the cord or the nerves

-- Talk to you doctor about your medicines.
+- Talk to you doctor about your medications.
 You may need to stop taking aspirin or other anti-inflammatory drugs for one week before surgery.
-You may also need to stop blood-thinning drugs, like clopidogrel (Plavix) or warfarin (Coumadin).
+You may also need to stop taking blood thinners.